rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What versions of MySQL do you offer?

-Cloud Databases supports MySQL 5.6, Percona 5.6 and MariaDB 10.
-For all newly created Cloud Database instances, MySQL 5.6 is the default.
+Cloud Databases supports MySQL 5.6 and 5.7, Percona 5.6 and 5.7, and MariaDB 10 and 10.1.
+For all
+newly created Cloud Database instances, MySQL 5.7 is the default.
 We will continue to support MySQL 5.1 for legacy instances, but we recommend our customers use the latest version of MySQL, Percona, or MariaDB because they offer significant performance improvements and